andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 ### I do - you do (and vice versa)

 Useful as a check on learning, also useful here.
-So it can act as both an assessment for us as instructors but also a helpful teach technique
+So it can act as both an assessment for us as instructors but also a helpful teaching technique

 ### Students teach